chauff/cse1500-web-transcripts/_lectures/css.md

 } /* W3C proposal */
 ```

 This approach has now been *largely* deprecated.
 Most CSS rules/properties are interpretable across modern browsers without requiring vendor prefixes.
 So how do you know which rules/properties require or do not require such prefixes?
-One approach is simply to initially avoid all vendor prefixes and use each browser's dev tools to determine whether a CSS rule/property is recognized.
+One approach is to initially avoid all vendor prefixes and use each browser's dev tools to determine whether a CSS rule/property is recognized.
 It may not be recognized because it is not implemented in the rendering engine or requires a vendor prefix.

 As an example, compare how the hovered-over hyperlinks look like on our course page on Firefox and Chrome.
 Firefox's CSS rendering engine implements the CSS property `text-decoration-thickness` and thus hovered links look as follows: